 Asset classes are the building blocks of your investment portfolio.
-Learn more about the seven most important asset classes in this beginner-friendly guide.
+In this chapter, we will explore the seven most important asset classes.

 Many asset types share similar characteristics with other types of investments.
 These characteristics may include how you make money, its risk and reward profile, and the laws and regulations that apply to the asset.

 As a result, similar types of investments are commonly grouped into broad categories.
 These categories are frequently referred to as asset classes.

 By investing in different asset classes, you can diversify your investment portfolio and reduce the overall investment risk.

 There are multiple reasons why asset classes can help you to set up a diversified portfolio: